Threat Of Nuclear: Horrific Facts EVERYONE Should Know

 The deuterium/tritium is heated and bombarded with neutrons.

-At the right temperature and neutron flux, the fusion reaction begins – and a whole lot of energy is released – a whole lot.
+At the right temperature and neutron flux, the fusion reaction begins, and a lot of energy is released.

 The interesting thing about both the fission bomb and the fusion bomb is that they are simply heaters.